LANL-Seismoacoustics/PyGeoTess/README.md

 First, install GeoTessCPP >= 2.7, the underlying C++ library powering PyGeoTess, available from Conda-Forge or directly from the [SNL repository](https://github.com/sandialabs/GeoTessCPP):

+> [!WARNING]
+> Using PyGeoTess with GeoTessCPP installed from the main SNL repository does not currently work.
+> For PyGeoTess to work, the header files need to be put into a `geotesscpp` directory in the standard system include path,
+> and the shared object libraries need to be put into the standard library search path
+> (e.g. `/usr/local/lib` and `/usr/local/include/geotesscpp`, or `$CONDA_PREFIX/lib` and `$CONDA_PREFIX/include/geotesscpp`).
+> The SNL Makefile, however, compiles the shared objects to look for the header files in `../lib` instead
+> of the search paths mentioned above.

 With conda:

 ```bash
 conda install -c conda-forge geotesscpp
 ```

-NOTE: Using PyGeoTess with `geotesscpp` installed from the main SNL repository does not currently work.

 ### PyGeoTess